How to Make FastPass+ Reservations

 Compared to all the steps you just went through to make your FastPass+ reservations, checking them is easy.
 From the main screen, hover over “MyDisneyExperience” and click “My Reservations and Tickets,” as you did when you assigned your tickets.

-Now, when you scroll down to the FastPass+ section you will see all of your FastPass+ reservations.
+Now, when you open the FastPass+ section you will see all of your FastPass+ reservations.

 Making Changes to FastPass+ Reservations Online

-Changing your FastPass+ reservation is actually quite easy and often allows you to customize the times to your liking.
+Changing your FastPass+ reservation is actually quite easy and often allows you to tweak the times to your liking, even changing things on the fly in the parks (pending availability).
 One thing you should be aware of is that Disney does not allow you to overlap your FastPass+ times, so keep that in mind when lining up those passes.

-- Hover over the “MyDisneyExperience” header in the top right of the Disney homepage and click on “My Itinerary.”
-On the following screen, use the arrows or the calendar to select the day that you would like to change.
+- Hover over the “MyDisneyExperience” header in the top right of the Disney homepage and click on “FastPass+” On the following screen, you'll see a list of your current FP+ selections..

-- Click “View Details” on any of the existing FastPass+ reservations, as shown in photo 5.
-Then select “Modify FastPass+.”
+- Click on any of the existing FastPass+ reservations, as shown in photo 6.

 Now, what to do once you are on that vacation…